TEPL-Team/TEPL/README.md

 add libraries and frameworks.

 ## Why use TEPL?
-I know you are probably thinking, "And yes another programming language?"
+I know you are probably thinking, "And yet another programming language?"
 I understand that there are many, many(around 10,000) programming languages in the world today.
 So what makes TEPL(a new programming language) worth using?
 TEPL is built for